 Students will work on a healthcare project based on the specific country assigned to them.
 Students are highly encouraged to look for project materials from published resources.
 Check what is available in the library and other reliable Internet resources to enrich the content of their projects.
 Project requirements and format will be available via Blackboard.
-Final Assignment must be submitted by November 25, 2023.
+Final Assignment must be submitted by November 17, 2024.
 You can start to work on your project as soon as a country is assigned to you.
+The project accounts for 15% of your final grade.